 Game changer is an idiom that has been in use since the late 1980s to early 1990s.
-An idiom is a figure of speech that is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the expression game changer, where it came from and some examples of its use in sentences.

 A game changer is something new that alters traditional procedures or concepts.
 A game changer may be a new person, idea, event or protocol that upends the established order.
 Something that is a game changer is radical and disruptive, usually in a positive way.
 The term game changer is a sports term that was adopted by the business community.
 Note that game changer is not hyphenated, the adjective form game-changing is hyphenated.
 Game changer was added to the Oxford English Dictionary in 2012.

 “This could be a game changer, because we discovered a fundamental mechanism by which brain cells are damaged in MS that couples inflammation with neurodegeneration,” Chris Power, neurologist, co-director of the University of Alberta MS Centre in Canada, and study lead author, said in a press release.
 (Multiple Sclerosis News Today)